junxit/us-congress-code/title-10/chapter-24/sec-492a.md

 ### Amendments

+2021—Subsec. (c)(1).
+Pub.
+L. 116–283, § 1633(1), substituted “periodically review reports submitted” for “review each report”.
+Subsec. (c)(2).
+Pub.
+L. 116–283, § 1633(2), struck out “not later than 180 days after the date on which such report under subsection (a) is submitted,” before “submit to the congressional defense committees”.
 2019—Pub.
 L. 116–92, § 1665(c)(1)(D), conformed section designation and catchline to the style of this title.
 Pub.
 L. 116–92, § 1665(c)(1)(A)–(C), transferred section 1043 of Pub.
 L. 112–81, as amended, to this chapter and renumbered it as this section.
 See Codification note above.